UtrechtUniversity/yoda/docs/design/python_plugin.md

 ## Calling python code

+Python functions can be called from iRODS rule language rules, as long as the call has no parameters.

-Python functions can be called with irule:
+Python functions can also be called with irule:
 ```
 irule -r irods_rule_engine_plugin-python-instance pythonFunction '*arg="some argument"' ruleExecOut
 ```